 After completion of the BSN portion of the program, you will continue to complete classes for your master’s degree in the same format as the BSN coursework.
-Within the master’s portion of the program, you will complete graduate level nursing courses along with four courses in a chosen focus area – education or management.
+Within the master’s portion of the program, you will complete graduate level nursing courses along with courses in a chosen focus area – education or management.

 Learn How Your Past Education Counts